 Low maintenance shrubs for the landscape

 Below are profiles of 18 of my favorite low maintenance shrubs for home gardens.
 Each has its own merits, and I’ve separated them into categories based on their most noteworthy traits.
 As a professional horticulturist, I’ve worked with may shrubs over the years, and these easy-care selections are among my personal favorites.
+You may also find our article on low growing shrubs for the front of your house interesting, too.

 Early spring-flowering low maintenance shrubs